 Annual expenditure: current expenditure including capital expenditure, excluding write-offs on financial and administrative assets.
-Approximate structural break adjustment of the central government's net assets (1998 and 2007): see footnote 11 in Brunhart (2018).
-Data source: Calculations based on OSL (Statistical Yearbook) and Government Accountability Reports.
-Net assets data for municipalities for 2018 are not yet available.
+Approximative structural break adjustment of the central government's net assets (1998 and 2007): see footnote 11 in Brunhart (2018).

+Data source: Brunhart (2018) based on OSL (Statistical Yearbook) and Government Accountability Reports.

-After a similarly steep increase in the net assets of the municipalities and the central government from 1998 to 2007, the net assets of the central government declined until 2013 and then rose again until 2018.
+After a similarly steep increase in the net assets of the municipalities and the central government from 1998 to 2007, the net assets of the central government declined until 2013 and then rose again slightly until 2016.
 In contrast, the net assets of the municipalities increased each year over the entire period since 1998.
 These conclusions are true in regard to absolute net assets, net assets per capita, and also in relation to annual expenditure for the year in question.
-Adjusted for structural breaks, the central government's net assets in 2018 have not yet returned to the 2007 level, but instead are still slightly lower (approx. CHF 60 million) at CHF 2.7 billion.
-The ratio of net assets to annual expenditure, at 3.43 in 2018 (2017: 3.37), has steadily increased since 2013 and is now significantly higher compared to the 2013 level.
-This is due not only to the slight increase in net assets, but also to the significantly lower level of expenditure, which has been achieved primarily through the three packages of measures to restructure the central government finances since 2010.
+Adjusted for structural breaks, the central government's net assets in 2016 have not yet returned to the 2007 level, but instead are still almost CHF 300 million lower at CHF 2.5 billion.
+The fact that the ratio of net assets to annual expenditure, at 3.2, has roughly returned to the 2007 level since 2013 is due not only to the slight increase in net assets, but also to the significantly lower level of expenditure, which has been achieved primarily through the three packages of measures to restructure the central government finances since 2010.